d i g i t a l digital equipment corporation • maynard, massachusetts

 Getting all of the operating systems used here presents its own set of challenges - one of which is finding the software in the first place.
 But one of the most interesting was RSTS/E V06C which has its own story.

-Note: The boot code in this emulator is a custom PDP 11 program running with it's own set of light patterns.
-It is initially loaded at address 120000 and has a LIGHTS command which operates by mapping and executing a WAIT instruction from a pattern of virtual addresses.
+The boot code in this emulator is a custom PDP 11 program running with it's own set of light patterns.
+It is initially loaded at address 120000 and includes a LIGHTS command which operates by mapping and executing a WAIT instruction from a pattern of virtual addresses.
+The resulting display simply shows the content of R0 and the address of the instruction being executed.
 You can also use the BOOT command to start one of the guest operating systems listed below, or the ODT command to start a version of the Octal Debugging Tool.

 However boot code like this was not part of early PDP 11s.
 These systems had no BIOS or other software to help get the bare metal started.
 If you were lucky perhaps the previous boot code would still be intact in non-volatile magnetic core memory, but in general booting the system required toggling in a small bootstrap loader from the front panel.